isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 *******************

 Cohorts are a way of creating custom groupings of the samples and/or participants that you are interested in analyzing further.
 You may frequently re-use a cohort in multiple analyses.
 Creating a "saved cohort" allows you to do this.
-If you have existing saved cohorts, they will be appear here for you to view, edit and share (see below for details).
+If you have any existing saved cohorts, they will appear here for you to view, edit and share (see below for details).

 Creating and saving a cohort
 ############################